WACM-UPS/SampleProject/readme.txt

 readme words

-these changes were made by america
+these changes were made by america...making more changes in hope